omarelnokrashy/exonet-nasa-spaceapps-2025/README.md

-# 🌌 ExoClass: AI-Powered Exoplanet Classification
+# 🌌 ExoNet: AI-Powered Exoplanet Classification

 ### 🚀 Challenge: *A World Away – Hunting for Exoplanets with AI*
 Developed for the **NASA Space Apps Challenge 2025**